Disappearance of Natalee Holloway: Continued search, rearrests and releases

 On July 4, the Royal Netherlands Air Force deployed three F-16 aircraft equipped with infrared sensors to aid in the search, but the results came up empty.
 In March 2006 it was reported that satellite photos were being compared with photographs taken more recently (presumably from the F-16s) in an attempt to find unexpected shifts of ground that might be Holloway's grave.

-After a local gardener came forward with information, a small pond near the Aruba Racquet Club close to the Marriott Hotel beach was partly drained between July 27 and 30, 2005.
-According to Jug Twitty, the gardener claimed to have seen Van der Sloot attempting to hide his face as he drove into the Racquet Club with the Kalpoe brothers on the very early morning of May 30 between 2:30 a.m. and 3:00 a.m.
+After a local gardener came forward with information, a small pond near the Aruba Racquet Club, close to the Marriott Hotel beach, was partly drained between July 27 and 30, 2005.
+According to Jug Twitty, the gardener claimed to have seen van der Sloot attempting to hide his face as he drove into the Racquet Club with the Kalpoe brothers on the very early morning of May 30 between 2:30 a.m. and 3:00 a.m.
 Nancy Grace described the gardener as "the man whose testimony cracks the case wide open".
 Another person, "the jogger", claimed to have seen men burying a blonde-haired woman in a landfill during the afternoon of May 30.
 The police had searched the landfill in the days following Holloway's disappearance.
 After the jogger's statements, the landfill was searched three more times; the FBI used cadaver dogs to assist in the recovery operation.
 The searches were fruitless.

 Holloway's family initially offered $175,000 and donors offered $50,000 for her safe return.
 Two months after her disappearance, the reward was increased from $200,000 to $1,000,000, with a $100,000 reward for information leading to the location of her remains.
-In August 2005, the reward for information leading to Natalee's corpse was increased from $100,000 to $250,000.
+In August 2005, the reward for information leading to Natalee's remains was increased from $100,000 to $250,000.

-The FBI announced that Aruban authorities had provided its agency with documents, suspect interviews, and other evidence.
+The FBI announced that Aruban authorities had provided its agency with documents, suspect interviews and other evidence.
 Investigators found a piece of duct tape with strands of blond hair attached to it; the samples were tested at a Dutch lab.
-A group from the Aruban police and prosecutor's office then traveled to the FBI central laboratory at Quantico, Virginia, to consult with American investigators.
+A group from the Aruban police and prosecutor's office then traveled to the FBI laboratory at Quantico, Virginia, to consult with American investigators.
 The hair samples were then tested a second time.
 The FBI announced that the hair samples did not belong to Holloway.

 The Kalpoe brothers were rearrested on August 26 along with another new suspect, 21-year-old Freddy Arambatzis.
-Arambatzis' lawyer said that his client was suspected of taking photographs of an underage girl and having inappropriate physical contact with the same girl.
+Arambatzis' lawyer said that his client was suspected of taking photographs of an underage girl and having inappropriate physical contact with said girl.
 This incident allegedly occurred before the Holloway disappearance.
-Arambatzis' friends Van der Sloot and the Kalpoe brothers were supposedly involved in the incident.
+Arambatzis' friends van der Sloot and the Kalpoe brothers were supposedly involved in the incident.
 Van der Sloot's mother, Anita van der Sloot, stated, "It's a desperate attempt to get the boys to talk.
 But there is nothing to talk about."
 While no public explanation was then made for the Kalpoe rearrests, Dompig later said that it was an unsuccessful attempt to pressure the brothers into confessing.